apache/incubator-devlake-website/versioned_docs/version-v0.17/Configuration/GitLab.md

 If you're using GitLab CI to conduct `deployments`, please select "Detect Deployment from Jobs in GitLab CI", and input the RegEx in the following fields:

-- Deployment: A GitLab CI job with a name that matches the given regEx will be considered as a deployment.
+- Deployment: The name of the GitLab pipeline or one of its jobs matches the given regEx will be considered as a deployment.
-- Production: A GitLab CI job with a name that matches the given regEx will be considered a job in the production environment.
+- Production: If the name also matches the PRODUCTION regEx, the deployment will be considered a PRODUCTION deployment.

-By the above two fields, DevLake can identify a production deployment among massive CI jobs.
+By the above two fields, DevLake can identify a production deployment among massive GitLab CI pipelines.

-You can also select "Not using Jobs in GitLab CI as Deployments" if you're not using GitLab CI to conduct deployments.

 ## Step 4 - Setting Sync Policy